rkhax7/teachable-coupon-code/README.md

 ### Can I Use a Teachable Coupon on the Free Plan?

 No, Teachable coupons do not apply to the free plan.
-Discounts only work on paid plans, such as Basic, Pro, or Business.
-You can still start on the free plan and apply a Teachable coupon when upgrading later.
+Discounts work only on paid plans such as Basic, Pro, or Business.
+You can start on the free plan to explore the platform and apply a Teachable coupon later when you upgrade to a paid subscription.

 ### Do Teachable Coupons Affect the Refund Policy?

 No, using a Teachable coupon does not change the refund terms.
-Teachable still provides its standard 30-day money-back guarantee on eligible paid plans, even when a discount or promotional offer is applied.
+Teachable still offers its standard 30-day money-back guarantee on eligible paid plans, even when a discount or promotional offer is applied.